The Financial Comparison Guide of the Philippines

 AEON Term (Months)

-The maximum loan amount remains steadfast at ₱150,000, confirming its role as a provider of smaller, short-term cash solutions.
-Repayment options are still fixed at 6 or 12 months, offering clear and concise terms.
-The processing fee structure, ₱400 or 3% of the loan amount, whichever is higher, also remains unchanged.
+The maximum loanable amount is consistently maintained at ₱150,000, reinforcing its focus on small, short-term financial needs.
+Repayment terms remain fixed at either 6 or 12 months, offering clear and manageable repayment structures.
+The processing fee of ₱400 or 3% of the loan amount, whichever is higher, also stays the same.

 Advantages and Risks of AEON Personal Loan